vespakoen/docs/views/home.md

 <a name="view-composers"></a>
 ## View Composers

 Each time a view is created, its "composer" event will be fired.
 You can listen for this event and use it to bind assets and common data to the view each time it is created.
+Composers are typically defined in **application/routes.php**.
 Here's an example:

 #### Register a view composer for the "home" view: